tdhopper/blog/content/scipy-2015-fomo.md

 Title: Relieving #SciPy2015 FOMO
 Slug: scipy2015-fomo
 Date: 2015-07-11
+Category: shortread
-Tags: data science, python, conference, twitter
+Tags: data science, python, scipy, conference, twitter
 Summary: Catching up on the great content from SciPy2015 without having attended the conference.

 Learning new things is incredible.
 Especially when you get to the point of building on top of growing skills in a particular domain.
 Over the last couple of years, I've learned a lot about Python, in particular for use in data science and analysis.
 I also really enjoy socializing with peers from the field at conferences, and the one Python-specific conference I attended (PyCon 2014) was a blast.
 Super friendly attendees, and also getting the chance to meet - in person - with folks who only previously manifested on Twitter and websites.